The ultimate guide to Rust newtypes

 pub fn create_user(email: EmailAddress, password: Password) -> Result<User, CreateUserError> {6

 validate_email(&email)?; validate_password(&password)?; let password_hash = hash_password(&password)?; // ...
-Ok(User) }
+Ok(User)}

 We can define tuple structs 5 as wrappers around owned Strings that represent an email address and a password.
 Just like The Book showed us!

 Now, our function requires distinctly typed arguments 6.
-It's impossible to pass a Password as an argument of type EmailAddress, and vice versa.
+It's impossible to pass a Password to as an argument of type EmailAddress, and vice versa.

 We've eliminated one source of human error, but believe me, plenty remain.
 Never forget, if a software engineer can fuck it up, they will fuck it up.